vocdoni/vocdoni-node/README.md

 bash dockerfiles/gateway/dockerlaunch.sh
 ```

+All data will be stored in the shared directory `run/`.

 ## Census Manager

 The Census Manager provides a service for both, organizations and users.
 Its purpose is to store and manage one or multiple census.
 A census is basically a list of public keys stored as a Merkle Tree.